Daniel J. Frey

 You need to participate in the good times and be there in the times of grief.

-Dropping a coin in a charity bucket doesn't get the world to the promised land.
+Dropping a coin in a charity bucket doesn't pay for your seat on the Freedom Train.

 The struggle is a daily grind for those who follow the light of love.